-As at 31 March 2022, the Group had a total workforce of 92 (as at 31 March 2021: 85), of which about 44.6% were frontline staff.
+As at 31 March 2023, the Group had a total workforce of 114 (as at 31 March 2022: 92), of which about 56.1% were frontline staff.
 Employees' remuneration packages are determined with reference to the market information and individual performance and will be reviewed on a regular basis.
 Other benefits include contributions to mandatory provident fund and medical insurance coverage.
 In addition, the Group has adopted a share option scheme (the "Share Option Scheme") on 6 September 2011 to recognize the contributions of our staff and to provide them with incentives to stay with the Group.
-During the year, the Group granted share options to certain eligible persons and Directors of the Company.
-The Share Option Scheme was terminated on 29 September 2021 and the options granted prior to the termination remain valid for exercise.
+The Group granted share options to certain eligible persons and Directors of the Company.
+The Share Option Scheme was terminated on 29 September 2022 and the options granted prior to the termination remain valid for exercise.
 The remuneration policy will be reviewed by the Board from time to time.
 Emoluments of Directors are determined by the Remuneration Committee after considering the Group's operating results, individual performance and comparing with market conditions.